 2014-2015: Research Fellow at the Institute for Technology Assessment and Systems Analysis (ITAS)

-2012-2014: Research Fellow at Karlsruhe Institute of Technology (KIT), Philosophy Department
+2012-2014: Postdoc in the research group LOBSTER with Prof. Gregor Betz at Karlsruhe Institute of Technology (KIT), Philosophy Department

 2011-2012: Assistant Professor at Bielefeld University, Philosophy Department